 A special issue of the British Journal of Politics and International Relations (2020) will theorize further about backlash politics, developing the composite elements and offering illustrations from around the world.
 This project will be expanded into a book project which will allow deeper empirical investigations, including studies that go further back in time.
 The project intentionally unites the subfields of American politics, comparative politics, international relations, race and identity politics, and normative theory.
 We also mix senior and junior scholars, underrepresented scholars, and American and European based scholars.

-Legalizing International Economic Dispute Resolution: A contractual or rule-of-law approach?
+International Economic Governance and Dispute Resolution: A contractual v. rule-of-law approach

 From Empire to Multilateralism: Has Anything Changed?

-A lead article for ICon (to appear in 2021), this essay work with global history accounts on the law of empires, with the goal of figuring out how empires used global economic law.
+A lead article for ICon (to appear in 2021), this essay will work with global history accounts on the law of empires, with the goal of figuring out how empires used global economic law.
 It will then examine the fundamental shift that happened from 1930-1948.
-Considering how the GATT developed over the next 40 years, it will ask what, if anything, changed in how global economic rules are constructed.
+Considering how the GATT developed over the next 40 years, it will ask what, if anything, changed in how global economic rules are constructed and enforced.